Applications for 2023 ReGame-XR are now closed

 The NeuroDiversity in Tech Internship began in 2018 at the University of California, San Diego, and has been growing stronger than ever.

-We are happy to announce that we will be hosting a second site at Northeastern University to continue to support our community!
+We are happy to announce Northeastern University as a second site to continue to support our community!

-Watch the video on the left to see work we’ve created on the West Coast.
+Watch the video on the left to learn more about our internship.

 Autism spectrum disorders (ASDs) affect 1 out of 59 individuals, cost $137 billion per year in the U.S., and result in a staggering unemployment rate for adults who have the skills to contribute substantially to the technology workforce.